sparkfunX/Qwiic_Sound_Trigger/README.md

 ## Library

 - **[SparkFun PCA9536 Arduino Library](https://github.com/sparkfun/SparkFun_PCA9536_Arduino_Library)** - Library for the TI PCA9536 4-Bit GPIO Expander

-The VM1010 MODE signal is connected to GPIO0.
-The TRIG (D<sub>OUT</sub>) signal is connected to GPIO1.

 **_Your friends at SparkFun_**